 About

-I teach courses on U.S. history and public history in the History Department at Texas State University.
+I teach U.S. history and public history courses as an Assistant Professor of Practice in the History Department at Texas State University.
 You can visit my faculty page here.